-To learn more, see Microsoft account help and Quickstart: Add new users to Azure Active Directory.
+For more information, see Microsoft account help and Quickstart: Add new users to Azure Active Directory.

-When you add a user to your Azure IoT Central application, choose a role for the user from the Role drop-down.
-Learn more about roles in the Roles in Azure IoT Central section of this article.
+Choose a role for the user from the Role drop-down menu.
+Learn more about roles in the Manage roles section of this article.

-Edit the roles assigned to users
+Edit the roles that are assigned to users

 View your bill